noble-assets/ibc/spec/app/ics-021-permissioned-token-transfer/README.md

   1. Host Chain to Mirror Chain using a channel in ChanneAllowlist
   2. Mirror Chain to Host Chain across the channel it came from

+- Application of the permissions to tokens which have already been transferred before the configuration of ICS21 e.g multiple ics20 channels created and amount transferred before the creation of ICS21 channel. these should be addressed or at least identified

 ## Technical Specification